-Here’s the basic recipe and technique for one gallon of Motherwort and Lemon Balm Brew.
-I call this recipe a “brew” instead of “wine” or “mead” because it really depends on what you choose to use.
-Use 3-4 cups of sugar for a wine or 3-4 cups of honey for a mead.
+Here is my basic recipe and technique for one gallon of Motherwort and Lemon Balm Brew.
+I call this recipe a “brew” instead of “wine” or “mead” because it really depends on what sweetener you choose to use.
+Use 3 or 4 cups of sugar to make it wine or 3 or 4 cups of honey to make a mead.
 I used brown sugar in my recipe so that I could enjoy the depth of flavor that molasses lends, as well as nutritional and mineral benefits!

 1 gallon of good, clean water